 portela airport to lisbon transportation, 5-easy options

 The Lisbon Portela Airport (LIS) is located five miles (7km) from the city center.
-To go to and from the airport you have 5 options listed below.
-Private vehicles and shuttles can also be reserved, but they are not necessary unless you are traveling with a large group, or want the luxury of a driver meeting you outside of the customs gate.
+To go to and from the airport, you have 5 options listed below.
+Private vehicles and shuttles can also be reserved, but they are not necessary unless you are traveling with a large group or want the luxury of a driver meeting you outside of the customs gate.
 Please contact us if you prefer a private shuttle service.

 1. AmiRoad Transfers in a Luxury Vehicle: Private transfers will have a driver waiting for guests as they exit the customs gate with a sign that has their last name on it.
 A private transfer appointment should only be made with trusted companies with a proven track record.
 Our preferred private luxury transfer service is AmiRoad.
-Use our Customer code, "025" and André Costa, Lisbon Explorer's Account Manager at Private Lane will respond quickly to your request.
+Use our Customer code, "025," and André Costa, Lisbon Explorer's Account Manager at Private Lane, will respond quickly to your request.

 Email: amiroad@amiroad.pt, or phone: +351 910 364 511 (also available on WhatsApp)

 3. Taxis: You can be downtown at a hotel within 15 minutes.
-The price is generally between €15 and €20 Euros, and a gratuity close to 20 percent-ish is acceptable.
-The taxi stand is easily found outside the departures and arrivals door, and there is a very organized line that usually takes no more than 5 minutes.
-Remember to write the name and address of your hotel on a piece of paper in case the driver doesn’t speak English, (which is very rare).
-Many taxis today have a GPS onboard to keep drivers from getting lost, and always ask for a receipt, as this will keep the driver from trying to gouge the price.
+The price is generally between €15 and €20, and a gratuity of about 20 percent is acceptable.
+The taxi stand is easily found outside the departures and arrivals doors, and there is a very organized line that usually takes no more than 5 minutes.
+Remember to write the name and address of your hotel on a piece of paper in case the driver doesn’t speak English.
+Many taxis today have a GPS on board to help drivers avoid getting lost, and always ask for a receipt, as this will help prevent the driver from trying to gouge the price.

 Click here for a simple map of the AeroBus service.